- Can I be fired while I'm on leave for surgery relating to my disability?

 Also, your employer can require that you follow the rules of the plan, which may require you to fulfill a waiting period or wait for an open enrollment period before you may join the insurance plan.

-A 401(k) is a type of retirement savings plan.
-It allows employees to contribute part of their wages to an account with either pre-tax or after-tax dollars.
-If your contributions to the plan are pre-tax, you don't pay any tax until your contributions are withdrawn or paid to you when you retire.
-If your contributions are after-tax, you don't pay any tax when you withdraw your contributions after reaching retirement age.
+- A: A 401(k) is a type of retirement savings plan.
+It allows employees to contribute part of their wages to an account, typically with pretax dollars.
+If your contributions to the plan are pretax, you don't pay any tax until you withdraw your contributions upon retirement.
+Some employers match at least a portion of the money their employees deposit into their 401(k) retirement accounts; others don't.